Trung28899/NodeJS-Understanding-The-Basic/README.txt

              - HTTPS (HTTP + Secure): is HTTP combined with Data Encryption (during Transmission)

+    2. Node.JS LifeCycle:
+        Run $node app.j > start script > Parse Code,
+        Register Variables & Functions > Event Loop

+        Event loop keeps running as long as there is an event listener registered.
+Function inside
+        createServer() doesn't return an exit code so the event loop keeps running

+    3. Using Node Core Modules:

+    4. Basic of Working with Requests & Responses

+    5. Asynchronous Code & The Event Loop:

 III.
 How To Use This Module:
     1. Creating a Node.js Server:
-        - See code in 2nd commit to see how to create NodeJs server
+        - See code in 3rd commit to see how to create NodeJs server
+        - 3rd Commit ends at video 27th